WoTTsecurity/wott-io/documentation/getting-started.md

 ## Installing the WoTT agent and claiming your device

 You will need to register for an account on the [WoTT Dashboard](https://dash.wott.io) and login.
-You can manage the credentials of up to 20 devices for free.
+You can manage the credentials for your first 5 devices for free.
 For additional features, we offer more comprehensive packages.
 See our [prices]({{site.url}}/pricing) for more information.

 {% asset docs/Register.png srcset:width="1300 2x" srcset:width="650 1x" alt="Register for WoTT Dash" class="img-fluid" %}